Are you paying too much for rent?

 While your rent will almost always be your biggest expense each month, it’s important to budget your other expenses as well.

-It’s easy to not think about your utilities.
+It’s easy to overlook utilities as they can be separate from the monthly rent payment.
 But they are an important part of budgeting out how much to spend on rent.

 Will your new apartment or house have gas or will everything be included in the electric bill?